 💡Tip: Be sure to have all your materials ready.
 Candle making is a swift process due to the fact that wax sets quickly at room temperature, so you have to be prepared to work fast.

-1. Melt your wax
+1. Melt your wax with a double boiler

 💡Tip: If you don’t want to purchase a melting pitcher, you can use a coffee mug just as easily.
 Obviously it won’t be as easy to pour the wax, without the pouring spout, but you’ll manage!
 It’s just another way to bring down the cost of candle making.